amnahsiddiqa/ImMSigDb/README.md

-## ImmFeSDb-Immune Features Sets/Signatures Database
+## ImMSigDb-Immune Models and Signatures Database

 Note: Keeping it open for not just genes as features - any features types (for future modeling e.g. metabolomics etc) in context with immunology association.

-ImmFeSdb  is a NoSQL document-oriented database created using Cloud Firestore [Intro to Firestore](https://firebase.google.com/docs/firestore) or [wiki of this git repo](https://github.com/amnahsiddiqa/GCPFirebase_ImmuneData/wiki) for more information on CloudThingies like --SettingupSDKandFirebaseForProjects
+ImMSigDb  is a NoSQL document-oriented database created using Cloud Firestore [Intro to Firestore](https://firebase.google.com/docs/firestore) or [wiki of this git repo](https://github.com/amnahsiddiqa/GCPFirebase_ImmuneData/wiki) for more information on CloudThingies like --SettingupSDKandFirebaseForProjects

-This is an ensemble of Features (genes initially) sets which were contextually curated from immunology data in individual efforts and are acquired from either in-house data or from public domain.
-ImmFeSdb means to provide immunology context rich feature sets from heterogeneous resources to be used for enrichment analysis and/or multivariate data association analysis to facilitate immunology commmunity.
+ImMSigDb means to provide immunology context rich feature sets from heterogeneous resources to be used for enrichment analysis and/or multivariate data association analysis to facilitate immunology commmunity.

-ImmFeSR - for R package providing the Feature Sets
+ImMSigDbR - for R package providing the Feature Sets

 ## Types of Features set Models in DB